airalab/robonomics-wiki/docs/en/zigbee2-mqtt.md

 After installing [MQTT broker](/docs/mqtt-broker/) to the Raspberry Pi, we can now set up Zigbee2MQTT stick.

-If you have the JetHome USB JetStick Z2 it will already have the necessary firmware so you don't need to flash it.
-However, if you have another adapter the first thing you need to flash it with zigbee2MQTT software.
-You can find instructions for your device [here](https://www.zigbee2mqtt.io/information/supported_adapters.html).
+If you have the JetHome USB JetStick Z2 it  has the necessary firmware.
+However, if you have another adapter the first thing you need to  do is to flash it with zigbee2MQTT software.
+You can find instructions for your device [here.](https://www.zigbee2mqtt.io/information/supported_adapters.html)

 Necessary ziqbee2mqtt software has already been installed on the  Raspberry PI on previous steps.

-First, Connect the adapter to Raspberry PI.
+First, connect the adapter to Raspberry PI.
 Now we need to find the location of our stick.
 For this type in the next command.:

 ```bash
 $ ls -l /dev/serial/by-id